antiparticle25/genomic_data_solutions/README.md

 </p>

 Hypothetical overlay of **Roche’s Sequencing by Expansion (SBX)** technology, showcasing its potential range for throughput and cost-efficiency.
 At 200 Gbp/hour and an estimated cost of €400–€1200 per run, it is possible to observe that very few sequencing runs fall in this thoughput-cost region.
+Note: SBX cost estimates reflect reagent-run expenses only - I will revisit this plot accounting for library prep.

 ### Time to Generate ~200 Gbps: SBX vs Existing Instruments